j10sanders/jonsjournal/src/pages/blog/2019-01-28-software-developers-and-powerlifters.md

 ---
 templateKey: blog-post
-title: Software Developers should learn from Powerlifters
+title: Software developers should learn from powerlifters
 date: 2019-01-28T15:04:10.000Z
 description: A large proportion of powerlifters are software developers.
 While there are a number of similarites between programming and powerlifting, the likeliest reason for the overlap is because of how similar the training process is.
 But the differences in how they train are even more interesting, because that's where an untapped market can be found.